Emiliano1919/Othello-Engine/README.md

 ### Inneficient use of random number generator

-    The results of the profiler indicate that the rng generator is a performance bottle neck in both cpu and memory reworking the rng in all the mcts improved performance all around
+The results of the profiler indicate that the rng generator is a performance bottle neck in both cpu and memory reworking the rng in all the mcts improved performance all around.
 Extract from profiler for OriginalMonteCarloTreeSearch:

     go tool pprof mem.out
         flat  flat%   sum%        cum   cum%